The podcast where we dish up the science and weigh the facts about equine nutrition

 About Your Hosts

-Combined we have one doctorate degree, two lifetimes with horses, five horses to feed, thousands of published equine-related articles, and more lessons learned the hard way than we can count.
+Combined we have one doctorate degree, two lifetimes with horses, four horses to feed, thousands of published equine-related articles, and more lessons learned the hard way than we can count.

 Clair Thunes, PhD